 So in the above example, the UI would read this as 9 steps (because redirects are also counted as a step).
 Step 4 would encompass all three of the modals in that group.

-What other step groups have on my Appcues Flows?
+What effect do step groups have on my Appcues Flows?

 There are a few effects that groups can have, but this depends a little.
-There’s some effect on specific step types and then there are also more general behaviors.
+Some effect specific step types and then there are also more general behaviors.

 -Step-Children cannot be moved in or out of a step-group, but can be rearranged within a step group